 Your parent may still borrow a PLUS loan by obtaining a credit-worthy endorser (cosigner).
-Alternatively, if you are a dependent student, you may be eligible for additional unsubsidized loans to help pay for your education.
+Or, if you are a dependent student, you may be eligible for an additional Unsubsidized Direct loan up to $4,000.

 Is this loan sent directly to my parent?

-However, if any additional funds remain after the bill has been paid in full, a check for that amount will be mailed to your parent.
-If your financial aid--without the PLUS loan--is greater than your bill, those excess funds will first be refunded to you.
+If any additional funds remain after the bill has been paid in full, a check for that amount will be mailed to your parent.
+If your financial aid—without the PLUS loan—is greater than your bill, those excess funds will first be refunded to you.
 Then, the PLUS loan funds will be sent to your parent (unless otherwise requested).

 Can my parent ever transfer his or her Parent PLUS loan to me?

-No. The parent is always responsible for paying back the loan in full.
+No. The parent is always responsible for paying back this loan.

 What if I my parent is unable to make loan payments?

 Under some circumstances, your parent may be able to request a deferment or forbearance on their loan, which means he or she can postpone payments for a period of time.
-Requests for a deferment or forbearance, if necessary, are made directly with the loan servicer.
+Requests for a deferment or forbearance are made directly with the loan servicer.

 Learn more about Federal Direct Parent PLUS loans through the Federal Student Aid website.
 If you still have questions, however, please contact us!